LorenFrankLab/track_linearization/README.md

-# Package Name
+# track_linearization
 Linearize 2D position to 1D using an HMM

 ### Installation
 ```bash